You can contact me at (832)-643-2315 or use my Contact Page; my email address is email@example.com.

 Gasoline Disposal Fees – I do not charge for disposing of ½ – 1 gal. of gasoline, but if it exceeds that then there will be a non-negotiable fee of $10 per gal.
 That is my cost for disposal because I am a small business, so I recommend that you drain and dispose of the gas in your equipment (new or otherwise) prior to bringing it to me.
 I do not work on equipment with gasoline in the tank.

 Pick Up and Deliver: I will pick up and deliver equipment and the cost is based on my hourly rate and dependent on where you are located.
 It is also necessary for you to have someone available to help me load it; this usually applies to Portable Generators.

 I will ask you this question: Has someone worked on your equipment prior to bringing it to me for repair.
-If I discover that it has been tampered with, I will stop at that point and notify you of my findings.
+If I discover that it has been tampered with or worked on, then I will stop at that point and notify you of my findings.
 I will ask you to come pick it up unless you want to complete the repairs and pay for the parts in advance, so I can complete the diagnosis.
 That entails me getting back to a starting point from which I can re-start the diagnosis at your expense.